"Citizens of Shoemaker-Levy 9, attention please."

 The PA cuts off.

 Vince gives out a long sigh.
-Water vapour from his breath escaped into the hazy neon light from outside the window, vanished in half a second.
-The air is purified and artificial, no particles can be seen even under volumetric lights, and no excessive moisture to diffuse any types of light.
+Water vapour from his breath escaped into the hazy neon light from outside the window, vanished within milliseconds.
+The air is purified and artificial, no particles can be seen even under volumetric lights, no excessive moisture to diffuse any types of light.

 It’s time to get out of bed.
 He drags his unwilling body to the end of the bed in a curl.
 He rises, one part of body at a time until he is sitting upright, facing the window, and decided to not turn on the lamps because he doesn’t want to move his left arm just yet.